 US Forest Service Training

-What is the Forest Service Training and who needs it?
+What is the US Forest Service Training and who needs it?

 The United States Forest Service (USFS) has had a long-standing Saw Program that provides direction on qualification requirements, as well as training, evaluation, and certification standards for Forest Service employees, volunteers, volunteer partner groups, and cooperator organizations using saws under an agreement on National Forest Service, (NFS) lands.